RadioPlanner 2.1 User Manual

 Figure 24.
 Areas with Signal Levels Above Both the Base and Mobile Thresholds Menu

 Description Text field to describe condition of use

 Figure 25.
-Areas with Signal Levels above Both the Base a Mobile Thresholds for TETRA network
+Areas with Signal Levels Above Both the Base and Mobile Thresholds for TETRA network

 Strongest (most likely) Server Downlink

 The strongest server map is a map showing the identity of the sector supplying the strongest received signal at each grid location.

 Sector colors can be assigned automatically or in accordance with the table of frequency groups.